mbae059/database_term_project_2/README.md

 - to lazy to write this down.
 See PDF

 # Database Schema
-> Database Schema will be changed as it is not determined yet
+> Database Schema will be changed as it is not determined yet.
-> This is the abstract version and used to see the overall flow
+> This is the abstract version and should be used to see the overall flow

 > Every Schema PK is the default id that is given when creating the schema